4teamwork/ftw.builder/README.rst

 Plone object builders
 ~~~~~~~~~~~~~~~~~~~~~

-For creating Plone objects (Archetypes or Dexterity) there are some methods for
+When creating Plone objects (Archetypes or Dexterity) there are some methods for
 setting basic options:

 - ``within(container)`` - tell the builder where to create the object